Enhancing Symbolic Execution of Heap-based Programs with Separation Logic for Test Input Generation: Symbolic Execution

+This section presents details on symbolic execution using a separation logic-based language to encode path conditions in heap-based programs.

-We use separation logic~\cite{Ishtiaq:2001:BAL:360204.375719,Reynolds:LICS02}, presented in Figure \ref{prm.spec.fig}, to capture symbolic heaps and expressions.
+\paragraph{Separation logic} We use separation logic~\cite{Ishtiaq:2001:BAL:360204.375719,Reynolds:LICS02} to capture symbolic heaps and expressions.
 Separation logic, an extension of Hoare logic, is a state-of-the-art assertion language designed for reasoning about heap-based programs.
 It provides concise and precise notations for reasoning about the heap.
-In particular, it supports the separating conjunction \form{\sep} that splits the global heap into disjoint sub-heap regions, each of which can be analysed independently.
+In particular, it supports the separating conjunction operator \form{\sep} that splits the global heap into disjoint sub-heap regions, each of which can be analysed independently.
 Combined with inductive predicates, separation logic has been shown to capture semantics of unbounded heaps, loops and recursive procedures naturally and succinctly \cite{Le:CAV:2016,Tatsuta:APLAS:2016,DBLP:conf/cav/LeT0C17}.